cutlerCLI/cutler/README.md

 [**"The cutler Cookbook"**](https://cutlercli.github.io/cookbook/) should be a great starting point for anyone who wants to use this project in their setup.
 It is strongly encouraged to read it.

+## Essential TODO

+> [!NOTE]
+> The list displayed below does NOT guarantee the addition of the features, but does guarantee that the developers are
+> working on them, and might as well release them if maturity is reached.

+- [ ] Add remote sync/orchestration features.
+- [ ] Add automatic git repo cloning/management.

 ## Contributing

 View the [Contribution Guidelines](https://cutlercli.github.io/cookbook/contributing.html) to learn more about contributing to cutler.